 In addition to allowing the class to make changes to the course, I also create short post-mortems that allow me to assess how assignments, projects and changes worked throughout the semester based on a combination of student feedback and my experience with each individual class.
 Since many of my courses such as Business Writing have included students from across many disciplines, this process is necessary in addressing the ever-changing student and programmatic needs.

-Here at the University of Wisconsin-Platteville, that need manifests itself in a hybrid technical/business writing course where students are introduced to common genres of business documentation in addition to technical descriptions, instructions, and grants.
-I currently serve as the faculty advisor to our student newspaper, The Exponent, where I work with students on developing story ideas, editing copy, and publishing each week’s paper.
+At the University of Wisconsin-Platteville, that need manifested itself in a hybrid technical/business writing course where students were introduced to common genres of business documentation in addition to technical descriptions, instructions, and grants.
+I also served as the faculty advisor to our student newspaper, The Exponent, where I worked with students on developing story ideas, editing copy, and publishing each week’s paper.

 As Assistant Director of the Professional Writing program at Purdue, I have helped in updating course schedules and assignments based on feedback from both my courses and those of other instructors.
 From a programmatic perspective, this has allowed faculty and graduate students to respond to changing student needs through the development of new courses such as our Medical Writing course (ENGL 422) and new assignment units in our Business Writing for Entrepreneurs (ENGL 420E).
 The result is a dynamic program that allows for changes within the classroom to filter throughout the program and cycle back into each individual course in new and exciting ways.